Royals Sign Liam Devlin for 2025-26 Season

 Royals 2025-26 roster:

-Forwards (8): Cam Cook, Jacob Frasca, Jordan Frasca, Kyle Haskins, Connor McMenamin, Jeremy Michel, Yvan Mongo, Patrick Moynihan
+Forwards (9): Cam Cook, Jacob Frasca, Jordan Frasca, Kyle Haskins, Connor McMenamin, Jeremy Michel, Yvan Mongo, Patrick Moynihan, Jordan Simoneau

-Defensemen (7): Nick Carabin, Victor Hadfield, Artyom Kulakov, Jack Page, Vincent Sévigny, Jordan Simoneau, Robbie Stucker
+Defensemen (6): Nick Carabin, Victor Hadfield, Artyom Kulakov, Jack Page, Vincent Sévigny, Robbie Stucker

 Goalie (1): Vinnie Purpura